Password Protect PowerPoint Presentations Using GroupDocs.Merger for Java

 AddPasswordOptions addOptions = new AddPasswordOptions("YourDesiredPassword");

-Step 3: Apply Password and Save
+Step 3: Apply the password and save the file

 import com.groupdocs.merger.Merger;